ebingrav/avwiki/Transmogrify.md

 Recently relics from a bygone era have begun appearing throughout the planes.
-These [mysterious cubes](:Category:Transmogrify_Cubes "wikilink") contain the power to infuse ingredients together to form new and wonderous creations.
+These [mysterious cubes](:Category:Transmogrify_Cubes.md "wikilink") contain the power to infuse ingredients together to form new and wonderous creations.

 In order to utilise their power, place a base item along with enchanting